GabrielGhe/GabrielGhe.github.io/_posts/2016-01-04-longest-common-subsequence.md

 {% endhighlight %}
 <!-- /Code ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^-->

 This is how we're going to populate the table.
-List all the other dynamic programming problems, we use the precomputed values to compute the next value.
+Like all the other dynamic programming problems, we use the precomputed values to compute the next value.

 <!-- Code _______________________________________-->
 {% highlight java linenos=table %}